ProvableHQ/ARCs/arc-1193/README.md

 **accountsChanged**

-The Provider emits `accountsChanged` if the accounts returned from the Provider (`aleo_accounts`) change.
+The Provider emits `accountsChanged` if the accounts returned from the Provider change.

 ```tsx
 Provider.on('accountsChanged', listener: (accounts: string[]) => void): Provider;
 ```

-The event emits with `accounts`, an array of account addresses, per the `aleo_accounts` Aleo RPC method.
+The event emits with `accounts`, an array of account addresses.

 **message**